-As the leading Italian holiday specialists, we’re here to help you discover Calabria like no other and guide you to places only locals know about.
+As the leading Italian holiday specialists, we’re here to help you discover Calabria and guide you to places only locals know about.

-No Calabria holiday would be complete without tasting the region’s seafood, and there’s no better setting than the coastal town of Tropea.
+No holiday in Calabria would be complete without tasting the region’s seafood, and there’s no better setting than the coastal town of Tropea.
 Make sure to time it right for a sunset dinner.

 Tropea is Calabria’s most popular destination, famous among Italians for its arcs of golden sands and terracotta topped town, which appears to blend into the cliffs.
 Once you’ve spent enough time on the beach, climb to the top of Santa Maria dell’Isola monastery, a rocky promontory with spectacular views over the town and the Tyrrhenian Sea.
 Meander around the historic centre, dipping in and out of eateries, past coloured palazzi and through delightfully cool piazzas for a cappuccino.